 - How much time do you have?

-How did the New Deal programs influence arts in America?
+How did New Deal programs influence the arts in the U.S.?

 - New Deal